 Visiting lecturer, teaching ‘Performance Activism’ as a 3rd year specialism course at the University of Manchester (2021)

-Visiting lecturer on the MA Applied Theatre course at the University of Warwick (2021)
+Visiting lecturer on the MA Applied Theatre course at the University of Warwick (2021 and 2022)

 Legislative theatre project: working with a group of practitioners on methods in legislative theatre (a political theatre format that involves policymakers in a forum performance, to bring about new policy and legislative changes around specific issues).
 Funded by Arts Council UK, led by Katy Rubin (TONYC), with Dan Boyden (The Change Collective ) and Gavin Crichton (Active Inquiry)